 Meet our scholarly communication expert

 Anneliese has over 15 years of experience working with UCSF faculty, staff, and students.
-She is an expert in scholarly publishing, professional profile systems, and research impact systems and assessment.
+She is an expert in scholarly communication, researcher profile systems, and research impact systems and assessment.
 She teaches and consults on open access, scholarly publishing, and how researchers can promote their work and assess its impact.
 Contact me with questions or to request a time outside the available consultation slots.

 Search the documentation

 Advancing the transition to open access

 Resources from the UC Office of Scholarly Communication to support journal editors, publishers and organizations in facilitating a transition to open access (OA).

 All theses and dissertations (ETDs) published by UCSF Graduate Division students since 2007 are now freely available on eScholarship, UC’s open publishing platform.
 Most theses & dissertations from before this date have been digitized and are being released on eScholarship.
 In 2020, UC passed a policy for open access to all UC theses and dissertations.